Marblehead, Ohio: Economy

 Marblehead's economy benefits from its lakefront situation, with its fishing, boating, and recreational tourism industries providing employment opportunities for many locals.
 Marblehead and surrounding attractions in Ottawa and Erie County are collectively known to visitors as "Vacationland," or more recently, Lake Erie's "Shores and Islands."
 The regional tourist economy is anchored by attractions like Cedar Point, Put-in-Bay, and Kelleys Island.
 Marblehead is the primary mainland port of the Kelleys Island Ferry Boat Line, the main passenger and vehicle ferry to Kelleys Island.
 Nearby Lakeside Chautauqua and Bay Point Resort serve as lakefront destinations as well.
 Marblehead contains many summer and second homes that residents of nearby Toledo, Cleveland, and Columbus visit during the tourist season.

 Quarrying is also a large part of Marblehead's economy as it is a major limestone producer in the region.
 Lafarge Quarry, located in the interior of the peninsula, mines and transports quarries via the Marblehead loading dock.

 Education

 Marblehead, in addition to neighboring Danbury Township, is served by the Danbury Local School District.
 It operates one elementary school (Danbury Elementary), one middle school (Danbury Middle), and one high school (Danbury High).

 Marblehead also contains the Marblehead Peninsula Branch of the Ida Rupp Public Library System.

 Media

 Marblehead is part of the Sandusky/Lake Erie Islands radio market and is included as part of the Toledo TV market.
-Some Canadian radio stations, such as 89X in Windsor, can be received in Marblehead.

 Marblehead is served by radio by WPCR - PortClintonRadio.com, "Ottawa County's News, Sports, and Weather Authority."
 This internet exclusive radio station carries live local sporting events, weather, and fishing reports as well as locally produced programs.

 Marblehead is served in print by The Beacon and the Port Clinton News-Herald, which serve Ottawa County.
 The village is also covered by the Sandusky Register, which is the region's largest newspaper.